 However, for stopping power, there are two major forms of security bollards available.

-Anti-terrorist bollards, also known as crash-rated or anti-ram bollards, are currently a popular topic in the news.
-They are sometimes confused with security bollards that are also designed to protect property and people against cars.
+Anti-terrorist bollards, also known as crash-rated or anti-ram bollards, are a popular topic in the news.
+They are sometimes confused with security bollards that are also designed to protect people and property against cars.

-In 2003 the Department of Defense released an updated definition of K-Ratings.
-These had always been a system evaluating the stopping power of furnishings such as planters, fences, gates, and bollards, but the updates were designed especially for the prevention of bombs being delivered by cars into buildings.
-As such, the re-released ratings promised an object could stop the bed of a midsize truck from traveling more than 150 feet after impacting at various speeds.
-These K-ratings have been replaced by a comprehensive ASTM crash-rating system which evaluate different sizes of cars and different levels of incursion past the barrier.
+The Department of Defense used to provide K-Ratings to communicate the stopping power of furnishings such as planters, fences, gates, and bollards.
+These promised that an object could stop the bed of a midsize truck from traveling more than 3.3 feet past the barrier.
+These K-ratings have been replaced by a comprehensive ASTM crash-rating system which evaluate different sizes of vehicle, vehicle speeds, and levels of incursion.

 Crash-rated barriers, in conjunction with other security measures, are now required around government buildings.
 They are recommended around any high-target stationary sites that might draw a car-bomb or another vehicle attack.